 Ashiyan Ian (Ash) Rahmani Ph.D. (he/him)

-AI/Digital Media and Peace Innovation Communications Faculty
+AI/Digital Media and Peace Innovation by SIDS - Communications Faculty

 Contact: ashrahmani [at] gmail [dot] com